-- BendPak strongly recommends using gloves when working with the Cables. - The Lift has four Cables.
-All four are different lengths; they can only be used to make one connection.
-If you use them to make the wrong connection, you can start them off OK, but eventually they will be too short or too long. - All Cables have a Button end and a Threaded end.
+- BendPak strongly recommends using gloves when working with the Cables. - Each Lift has four Cables.
+All four are different lengths; they can only be used in one position.
+If you use them in the wrong position, they will be too short or too long. - All four Cables have a Button end and a Threaded end.
 The Threaded end has a label on it that identifies the Lift Model the Cable is designed for (and must be used with), the part number (if you need to replace it), and its length (in millimeters).

 Drawing not to scale.
 Not all components shown.
-The Tie Plate, located under the Powerside Runway, comes attached to the end of the Piston Rod on the Hydraulic Cylinder.
+The Weldment Plate, located under the Powerside Runway, comes attached to the end of the Piston on the Hydraulic Cylinder.

-- The Button end of each Cable connects at the Tie Plate on the underside of the Powerside Runway.
-The Button ends of each Cable stay on one side of the Tie Plate (as shown above), while the rest of the Cable goes through the Tie Plate and the Retaining Plate on its way towards the appropriate Sheaves and then to the Post to which it attaches. - The Threaded end of each Cable goes around the appropriate Sheaves and then gets routed to a Post, where it is attached at the top.
-Before routing each Cable, remove the Nut at the Threaded end; you cannot route the Cable around the Sheaves if the Nut is still on. - The Lift comes with a Retaining Plate on one side of the Tie Plate.
-The Retaining Plate holds the Button ends in place after all four Cables are installed.
+- The Button end of each Cable connects at the Weldment Plate on the underside of the Powerside Runway.
+The Button ends of each Cable stay on one side of the Weldment Plate (as shown above), while the rest of the Cable goes through the Weldment Plate and the Retaining Plate on its way towards the appropriate Sheaves and then the Post to which it attaches. - The Threaded end of each Cable goes around the appropriate Sheaves and then gets routed to a Post, where it is attached at the top.
+Before routing each Cable, remove the Nut at the Threaded end; you cannot route the Cable around the Sheaves if the Nut is still on. - The Lift comes with a Retaining Plate on one side of the Weldment Plate.
+The Retaining Plate holds the Button ends of the Cables in place after all four Cables are installed.
 Do not take the Retaining Plate off to install the Cables; instead, loosen it so that you can slip the Button end of the Cable into the correct slot.
 When all four Cables are installed, tighten the Retaining Plate. - There are two kinds of Sheaves: Cable Sheaves and Gusset Sheaves.
 There are four Cable Sheaves at the Rear of the Powerside Runway and two Cable Sheaves at the Front of the Powerside Runway, for a total of six Cables Sheaves for the Lift.
-There are four Gusset Sheaves, one per Crosstube Gusset. - Cable Sheaves come installed.
+There are four Gusset Sheaves, one per Crosstube Gusset. - Cable Sheaves come installed in the Powerside Runway.
 However, they must be removed prior to putting the Runways in place.
-So when you start routing the Cables, all of the Cable Sheaves have been removed. - Gusset Sheaves come installed and do not need to be removed.
-Just use them where they are. - Cable Sheaves are put back into place as you route each Cable.
-All of the six Cable Sheaves (two at the Front of the Lift, four at the Rear) are identical; you can use them at any location.
+When you start routing the Cables, all the Cable Sheaves should have been removed. - Gusset Sheaves come installed in the Cross Tubes and must not be removed. - Cable Sheaves are put back into place as you route each Cable.
+All of the six Cable Sheaves (two at the Front of the Lift, four at the Rear) are identical; you can use them at any location. - The two Cable Sheave Pins are identical. - A Cable and its corresponding Cable Sheave (or Sheaves) are put into place one at a time, starting from the Weldment Plate to the top of the Post.
+Cables and their Cable Sheaves must be put into place at the same time.
+Do not install the next Cable/Cable Sheave pair until the previous Cable/Cable Sheave pair are in place.